-I fostered a cat for a few months... here's how you can care for dogs, rabbits etc too (all for free)
+I fostered cats for a few months... here's how you can care for dogs, rabbits etc too (all for free)

-As a cat lover living in a sixth-floor flat in London (who likes to travel occasionally), getting a cat full-time never seemed fair.
+As a cat lover living in a sixth-floor flat in London, getting a cat full-time never seemed fair – especially as I like to travel occasionally.
 I thought I was doomed to live a miserable, cat-less existence... until I started researching dog fostering for our MoneySaving for dog owners guide, and discovered the RSPCA needed cat fosterers too.

 This turned out to be an ideal solution for me, as the cats need to be kept indoors, plus the charity will make alternative arrangements if I'm going away (eg, ask another fosterer to take them in).

-A few months down the line, and I am a fully-fledged fosterer, having cared for the lovely Dotty (pictured right) for a couple of months until she found her 'forever home'.
-And, after taking a short break from fostering over Christmas, I've now opened up my home to Vincent (below) – a very fluffy and affectionate ex-stray, whose favourite place to sleep is on my desk.
+Almost a year down the line, and I am now a fully-fledged fosterer, having cared for the lovely Dotty (pictured right) for a couple of months until she found her 'forever home'.
+And, after taking a short break from fostering over Christmas, I opened up my home to Vincent (below) – a very fluffy and affectionate ex-stray, whose favourite place to sleep was on my desk.
+I'm now looking after Gracie (pictured above) – a cuddly, chatty little furball, who I think might have some posh 'Russian Blue' in her ancestry.

 So if you're an animal lover without an animal to love... this could be the answer.
 Many people don't feel they're ready to commit to a pet for its lifetime, whether for financial reasons or uncertainty about the future.
 But fostering a pet can help you find a (temporary) furry friend, as well as help out a charity by freeing up space in their shelters.
 Even better, in most cases you won't need to pay a penny, as vet bills plus equipment and even food costs are covered.